Fauzi From Brunei, joined Jul 2005, 217 posts, RR: 0 Posted (3 years 5 months 1 week 5 days 18 hours ago) and read 3886 times:

 They also mentioned the possible addition of routes to Taipei, Seoul or Tokyo.
 I understand that from a source, the numbers look pretty good for these 3 destinations but they can only choose 1 due to aircraft restrictions.

-ROYAL Brunei Airlines (RBA) has placed orders for five Boeing 787 aircraft and is considering the potential of adding routes to Taipei, Seoul and Tokyo, executives yesterday said.
+Quote: ROYAL Brunei Airlines (RBA) has placed orders for five Boeing 787 aircraft and is considering the potential of adding routes to Taipei, Seoul and Tokyo, executives yesterday said.

 Robert Yang, chief executive officer of RBA, yesterday confirmed that the aircraft had been ordered directly through Boeing and that it is a "complex arrangement".